airbr/golang-hugo-blog/content/posts/playwright-wcag-morgan-murrah.md

 ### [One fast website- morganwebdev.com](https://www.morganwebdev.com).

-That website is about as fast as it can possibly be but yet still accomplishes a bunch: The project morganwebdev.com makes use of a number of techniques for great performance and accessibility.
+The project morganwebdev.com makes use of a number of techniques for great performance and accessibility.

 * Semantic HTML
 * Inlined into file CSS